-As the initial condition, the TVR algorithm selects an initial edge, instead of {initial vertex, initial traverse direction} pair mentioned before.
-To select the initial edge, the algorithm computes, for every edge in the model, the volume of the tetrahedron subtended by the two triangles adjacent to the edge

-(Figure 11).
-The algorithm selects, as the initial edge, the edge for which the tetrahedron's volume is largest.
-The reason why this method works is that affine transformation preserves inequality among volumes of tetrahedrons.
-(Note that these tetrahedrons are different set from the ones used to embed symbols.)
+initial edge, instead of an {initial vertex, initial traverse direction} pair mentioned before.
+To select the initial edge, the algorithm computes, for every edge in the model, the volume of the tetrahedron subtended by the two triangles that are adjacent to the edge (Figure 10).
+The algorithm selects, as the initial edge, the edge for which tetrahedron's volume is the largest.
+This method works since affine transformation preserves inequality among volumes of tetrahedrons.
+(Note that these tetrahedrons are different set of tetrahedrons from the ones used to embed symbols.)

-The TVR extraction algorithm employs the trial-and-error method to find a correct initial edge.
+The TVR extraction algorithm employs the trial-anderror method to find a correct initial edge.
 The algorithm tries multiple candidate edges until it extracts a correct predetermined lead-in symbol sequence.
-This is because the edge found to have the largest volume may be incorrect owing to noise and other reasons.
+This is because the edge found to have the largest volume may be incorrect due to noise and other reasons.

 Using an edge as initial condition leaves two equally possible alternatives in starting a traversal to construct a vertex tree.
-Again, this ambiguity is resolved by using the trial-and-error method.
+This ambiguity is resolved, again, by using the trial-and-error method.
 The TVR extraction algorithm extracts two sequences of symbols by using both alternatives.
-It then choose the direction that yields the correct predetermined lead-in symbol sequence.
+It then choose the direction that yielded correct predetermined lead-in symbol sequence.

-Table 3 shows, for various models, the data capacity and the execution time for the embedding operation.
-The conditions for time measurements are the same as in Table 2.
+Table 3 shows, for various models, data capacity per model and execution time for embedding operation.
+Conditions for timing measurements are the same as for Table 2.
 As with the TSQ algorithm, the amount of data that can be embedded by using the TVR algorithm appears to be adequate for many applications.
-The execution times in the same table show a similar tendency to those obtained with the TSQ algorithm; they are roughly proportional to the size of the model.
-They also leave room for a significant improvement through the design of an optimized code.
+Execution timings in the same table show similar tendency as the TSQ algorithm; they are roughly proportional to the size of the model.
+These timings also leave room for a significant improvement by designing an optimized code.

-As mentioned before, the watermarks created by the TVR algorithm can be made resistant to resection and local deformation by using a local or subscript arrangement method combined with repeated embedding.
-The TVR algorithm strengthened by a local arrangement method called TVR Cluster (TVRC) embedding algorithm was used in the examples shown in Figure 12.
-To create subdomains for local arrangement, this algorithm simply split the model into subsets (i.e., multiple disconnected meshes).
-Boundaries of subsets have duplicate vertices and edges so that cracks will not become visible.
+As mentioned before, the watermarks by TVR algorithm can be made resistant to resection and local deformation by using a local or subscript arrangement method combined with repeated embedding.
+The TVR algorithm strengthened by a local arrangement method, called TVR Cluster (TVRC) embedding algorithm, was used in the examples shown in Figure 11.
+In order to create sub-domains for local arrangement, this algorithm simply split the model into subsets (i.e., multiple disconnected meshes).
+Boundaries of subsets have duplicate vertices and edges so that the crack will not become visible.
 In this example, the message embedded in a model of a cow survived affine transformations.
 It also survived, to some extent, resections of a part of the model.